AjayR-7/Snake_Games/README.md

 2. Eat the food to grow longer and increase your score.
 3. Avoid hitting the walls or the snake's body.

+## Note : It is only compatable with pc